Cambodia at A Glance

 The most popular attraction in Cambodia is the ancient archaeological park of Angkor Wat located in the city of Siem Reap.
 Angkor Wat is a UNESCO World Heritage site and is the largest religious monument on the planet with the site measuring 162 hectares (402 acres).
 It was built by the Khmer King Suryavarman II in the early 12th century.
 Watching and photographing the sunrise in Angkor Wat was on my bucket list.

 But Cambodia is much more than the temples of Angkor Wat.
-There are so many fascinating things to explore in Cambodia, including the amazing ruins, ancient temples, jaw dropping landscapes and so much history to discover.
+There are so many fascinating things to do in Cambodia, including the amazing ruins, ancient temples, jaw-dropping landscapes.
 Because Cambodia is a small country, it is easy to travel around and it is a suitable trip for the whole family.

 - Official Name: Kingdom of Cambodia